If you are having thoughts about suicide or have seriously harmed yourself, and your life could be at risk without immediate help:

 Call 999 or go to A&E and ask to speak to the mental health liaison team

-If you need urgent help, but your life is not imminently at risk, you should:
+If you need urgent help, but your life is not imminently at risk, you should

 • A 24/7 Ambulance Staff Crisis Line targeted at ambulance staff exhibiting a high degree of suicidality

-• The offer of 5 further collaborative sessions designed to get the person to a “safe place” alongside a long-term safety plan and recommendations for further support If required
+• The offer of 5 further collaborative sessions designed to get the person to a “safe place” alongside a long-term safety plan and recommendations for further support, if required.

 • Further support accessed via TASC or statutory services